smithy545/aws-apps-scripts/README.md

 # aws-google-scripts
-An interface with the aws api that you can use from google scripts!
+An interface to authenticate AWS api requests from within google scripts.

 How to use: